Ismail Sh. Hassan

+Ambassador Ismail Sheikh Hassan have six children.
+Two girls and four boys.
+His elder son, Fouad Ismaël Frédéric had studied in the French School of Addis Ababa, then in Sorbonne University where he studied Political Science.
+Following the footsteps of his father he had a career as an international civil servant in several international NGO, the UN, the Eu and the African Development Bank where he finished his career as a diplomat and the Director of Ethics.

 History

 Ismail hails from a prominent family who were one of the most interesting in the Horn of Africa.
 They are known as the Ambassadorial Brothers.
 His father Sheikh Hassan Nuriye was a prominent Sheikh in Ethiopia, Djibouti and Somalia.
 Sheikh Hassan had sired three sons who represented three African countries at ambassadorial level.
 Ismail brothers are Mohamed Sheikh Hassan who represented Somalia at ambassadorial level and was the ambassador to Canada, Nigeria and South Africa.
 His other brother Adan was the Djiboutian ambassador to Oman and the Kingdom of Saudi Arabia.

 Ismail Sheikh Hassan belongs to the Rer Ughaz (Reer Ugaas), Makahiildheere (Makahildere), subsection of the Makahiil (Makahil) branch of the Gadabursi (Gadabuursi).
 Ismail served his country Ethiopia as ambassador to Libya.